HIV, chlamydia, gonorrhea, and syphilis Collection methods:

 Close the tube and seal it in the biohazard bag containing an absorbent sheet (which looks like a tissue) included inside the bag.
 Do not throw out the absorbent sheet.

 A quick finger prick collects enough blood to test for syphilis and HIV.

 Open the Blood Spot Collection Kit and read the instructions included in the box before you begin.
 On the front of the blood collection card, write your name, date of birth (DOB), and today’s date (format: MM/DD/YYYY).

 2. Use the Lancet

 Wash your hands and clean your middle or ring finger with the enclosed antiseptic pad.
 Shake your hand to get the blood flowing to your finger, then use the lancet on the side of your finger (not the fingertip).

 Follow the steps carefully to ensure you get enough blood flow to completely fill each of the five circles on the blood collection card.
+Make sure the back of the card is completely saturated through for each circle.
 Use two fingers to squeeze out the blood on to the blood collection card.
 Do not touch the card directly with your finger!

 If needed put on the adhesive bandage on your finger, then seal the blood sample in the biohazard bag, along with the desiccant packet.